cocos2d/cocos2d-x/docs/CODING_STYLE.md

 if (x == BAR) return new Bar();
 ```

-This is not allowed when the if statement has an else:
+This is not allowed when the if statement has an `else`:

 ```c++
 // Not allowed - IF statement on one line when there is an ELSE clause